Building a Comprehensive Data Privacy Programme: Four Actionable Steps for Technology Companies

-Legal and compliance teams at technology companies understand that building a comprehensive data privacy program can no longer be a back-burner initiative.
+Legal and compliance teams at technology companies understand that building a comprehensive data privacy programme can no longer be a back-burner initiative.
 There’s simply too much at stake, whether it’s the potential for major fines for noncompliance or losing customers, investor confidence and market share.
 These teams know data privacy challenges are emerging and evolving, and the actions the company takes now to identify and manage these issues require improvement.
 To identify these issues, these teams should consider the following questions:

 - Is the company moving and growing so fast that privacy is always an afterthought?

 - How is the tone at the top influencing data privacy practices?
-Is leadership emphasizing the importance of data privacy, or communicating messages effectively, so that the company can build a culture of compliance?
+Is leadership emphasising the importance of data privacy, or communicating messages effectively, so that the company can build a culture of compliance?

 - Is the company inadvertently violating its data privacy policies and commitments when different business units and teams take a siloed approach to launching new initiatives and don’t consider how those efforts may impact current policies and commitments?

-- Are our engineering and product development teams standing in the way of the business implementing a data privacy program because they worry it will have a negative impact on their work?(And is business leadership knowingly allowing them to resist change because they also worry about stifling innovation?)
+- Are our engineering and product development teams standing in the way of the business implementing a data privacy programme because they worry it will have a negative impact on their work?(And is business leadership knowingly allowing them to resist change because they also worry about stifling innovation?)